ajagadi1/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/pallet-defect-detection/how-to-integrate-balluff-sdk.md

-# Guide: Tesing Pallet Defect Detection (PDD) Application Using Balluff SDK
+# Guide: Testing Pallet Defect Detection (PDD) Application Using Balluff SDK

 This guide explains how to create a custom Docker image based on the Intel DL Streamer Pipeline Server, with Balluff SDK and Gencamsrc support.
 It supports Balluff, Basler, and other GenICam-compatible cameras over USB and GigE interfaces.